palantirnet/federated-search-demo/README.md

 This branch uses Search API Federated Solr version 8.x-2.x.
 No new development is expected on this branch and it is not expected to be Drupal 9 compatible.le.

+### Switching versions

+If you switch between the `solr-7` and `solr-4` branches, you will need to rebuild your environment with `vagrant provision`.
+You may also need to run `vagrant box update.`

 ## Development Environment

 The development environment is based on [palantirnet/the-vagrant](https://github.com/palantirnet/the-vagrant).
 To run the environment, you will need: